Accessible Information Standards

 This includes making sure that information is available in different formats, such as large print, braille, easy read or via email.
 It also requires appropriate support to be available, such as a British Sign Language (BSL) interpreter, deafblind manual interpreter or an advocate.

-All organisations that provide NHS or adult social care are required to follow the new standard, including NHS Trusts and Foundation Trusts, and GP practices.
+All organisations that provide NHS or adult social care are required to follow the new standard.
 As part of the accessible information standard, these organisations must do the following:

 For the easy read version click here